 Importance of consumer spending

-Business fixed investments are more formally referred to as “nonresidential fixed investments,” or NFIs.
-NFI represents business spending on plants, equipment, and the machines that help companies conduct their work.
-NFI forms an important component in the calculation of economic output.
+Business fixed investment is more formally referred to as non-residential fixed investment (or NFI).
+It represents business spending on plants, equipment, and machines to help companies conduct their work.
+It forms an important component in the calculation of economic output.

-Specifically, NFI is important not because of its quantum in total output, but because of what it represents.
-Falling business fixed investments indicate that companies are not investing in plant and machinery, possibly due to worries about their profitability.
-This could also indicate that businesses are not very confident about economic growth gaining traction, and are thus desisting from investing further.
+It’s important not because of its quantum in total output, but because of what it represents.
+Falling business fixed investments indicate that companies are not investing in plants and machinery, possibly due to worries about their profitability.
+This could also indicate that businesses are not very confident about economic growth gaining traction and aren’t investing.